rafalp/Misago/docs/developers/notifications.rst

 read_user_notifications
 -----------------------

-.. function:: read_user_notifications(user, triggers, atomic=True)
+.. function:: read_user_notifications(user, types, atomic=True)

-Sets user notifications identified by ``triggers`` as read.
+Sets user notifications identified by ``types`` as read.
 This function checks internally if user has new notifications before it queries database.

 * ``user:`` User to whom notification belongs to
-* ``triggers:`` Short text or list of short texts used to identify notifications that will be set as read.
+* ``types:`` Short text or list of short texts used to identify notifications that will be set as read.
 * ``atomic:`` Lets you control if you should wrap this in dedicated transaction.